Online concert series to benefit local restaurants, musicians

-BOONE — In the face of the COVID-19 outbreak and a canceled vacation to Costa Rica as a result, Michael Greene was searching for a way to give back to the High Country community when he and his wife came up with the idea of the Virtual Concert Dinner Series.
+In the face of the COVID-19 outbreak and a canceled vacation to Costa Rica as a result, Michael Greene was searching for a way to give back to the High Country community when he and his wife, Lisa, came up with the idea of the Virtual Concert Dinner Series.

 The series combines two aspects of regular life in Boone for most individuals, bringing together food and music during a time of social distancing and dine-in restaurant closures.